 I laid on my back staring at the stars for a moment before closing my eyes.
-I was feeling overwhelmed lately, hoping to have a chat with the goddess, I went outside to meditate.
+I was feeling overwhelmed lately.
 I could feel my body relaxing as the cool breeze floated through the air.
-I closed my eyes and began to take a few deep breaths.
-After my third breath, my nose was filled with cedar.
+I closed my eyes, regulating my breathing, beginning to relax.
+Out of nowhere, my nose was filled with cedar.

-Most of the trees nearby were oak, the scent didn’t concern me though, there was a calming effect to it.
+The strength was overwhelming, my eyes shot open looking around.
+Most of the trees nearby were oak.
+My body instantly relaxed.
 I took another breath; I was let down when it wasn’t as strong.
 I felt an ache in my chest.

-“Did you leave me?”
+“Did you leave?”
 I asked into the darkness.

 “Pretty sure that is far enough, you’re on private property.”
 I warned.
 “You missin a dog?”
 I said immediately.

 “No, no dog.”
-The expanding shadow said in a deep voice.
+The expanding shadow said in a deep voice, sounding offended.

-A warm wave covered my body as goosebumps appeared.
-My ears perked up wanting to hear his voice again.
-When my mind finally processed his voice, I grew concerned.
+A wave of cedar once again filled my senses.
+My body covered in goosebumps stronger than before.
+My ears perked up wanting to hear his voice again, it was unlike anything I had heard before.
+When my mind finally processed his words, I grew concerned.

 “What the hell are you doing out here then?”
 I demanded, forcing the truth from him with my abilities.

-“Listen buddy, I don’t know what you think your doing here, but do yourself a favor, rethink it.”
+“Listen buddy, I don’t know what you’re doing here, but do yourself a favor, rethink it.”
 I said sternly.

 “I am not going to hurt you.”
-His beautiful voice sang my goosebumps reappeared.
+His beautiful voice sang.

 I grunted, “I know you won’t, that doesn’t mean you won’t try.”